FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

           &nbsp;&nbsp; DateTimeFormat <br>
         </td>
         <td>
+           - Use PascalCamel case (the first letter of every word, is capitalized)
-           - Display normal text without italics.<br>
+           - Normal text without bold or italics.<br>
-           - The first occurrence in a new section is linked.
+           - The first occurrence in a section is linked to the section.
         </td>
     </tr>
     <tr>